GaliaZim/PQFinder/README.md

 > COG555

 ### All Possible Derivations
-If the program was given the ```-o all``` option it will output all the derivations found (at most one derivation for every end index in the genome and combination of deletions numbers).
+If the program was given the ```-o all``` option it will output all the derivations found (at most one derivation for every substring).
 The derivations are given in the above format and in descending order with respect to the score of the derivations.
+If 2 derivations have the same score, the one with less deletions is given first.

+### Distinct Derivations
+If the program was given the ```-o distinct``` option it will output the best derivations with distinct start and end indices.
+That is, at most one derivation for every end index and at most one for every start index.
+The derivations are given in the best format and in descending order with respect to the score of the derivations.
 If 2 derivations have the same score, the one with less deletions is given first.

 ## <a name=batch_out>Batch Mode</a>
 The program creates a directory named "BatchJobResults_DATE" in the path given in the **-dest** option.